yjh0410/PyTorch_YOLO-Family/README.md

 PyTorch >= 1.1.0 and Torchvision >= 0.3.0

+# Come soon
+My better YOLO family

 # This project
 In this project, you can enjoy:
-- a new and stronger YOLOv1 !
+- a new and stronger YOLOv1
-- a new and stronger YOLOv2 !
+- a new and stronger YOLOv2
-- a new and stronger YOLOv3 !
+- YOLOv3 with DilatedEncoder
-- a new but not stronger YOLOv4 ~
+- YOLOv4 ~ (I'm try to make it better)
-- a new YOLO-Tiny !
+- YOLO-Tiny
-- a new YOLO-Nano !
+- YOLO-Nano

 # Future work